 A few years ago, I read that some of South Carolina's poorest counties have the fastest growing population of over-85-year-old folks.
-A discussion in the Charleston newspaper, The Post and Courier, on Sept.
+A discussion in the Charleston newspaper, The Post and Courier, on Sept.18, 2003, quoted state officials bemoaning the fact that they did not have the funds to provide better health care and medicine to this fast-growing group.
+Somehow this discussion seemed a bit bizarre to me.

 Let's see if I've got this right: People are living to be over 85 years old, and health bureaucrats want to start giving them shots and drugs.
 I wondered, could the lack of shots and drugs be part of the reason these people have lived so long?
 Or as a close friend says, "Why go to doctors?
 They're just going to find something wrong!"